magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

 ### Converter class example

 The converter class implements the `DataConverterInterface`.
-Specifically, it implements the `convert` function where it makes the actual DOM changes to the content types within each master format it receives.
+Specifically, it implements the `convert` function where it uses Page Builder's DOM helper classes to change the DOM of the Row content type within each master format it receives.

-Page Builder's `FixFullWidthRowPadding` class is provided here as an example implementation:
+Page Builder's `FixFullWidthRowPadding` converter class is provided here as an example implementation:

 ```php
 <?php